Champion Braves sign Manny Piña to add depth at catcher

 Freeman has made it clear he wants to remain in Atlanta, but the two sides failed to agree on a new long-term deal during the season.
 He filed for free agency after the Braves’ surprising run to their first championship since 1995, along with postseason stars Eddie Rosario and Jorge Soler.

-Another potential free agent is Adam Duvall, who turned down a mutual option for $7 million in 2022.
-Duvall is eligible for arbitration unless the Braves decide not to offer him a contract, which would make him a free agent for the second straight offseason.
+Another potential free agent is Adam Duvall, who turned down a mutual option for $7 million n 2022.
+Duvall is eligible for arbitration unless the Braves decide not to tender him a contract, which would make him a free agent for the second straight offseason.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 and find his work at https://apnews.com/search/paulnewberry